GhaziDev/Todo-Web-App/README.md

 # Todo-Web-App
-Get a  SECRET_KEY from https://djecrety.ir/ , and put it in settings.py in backend folder.
+Get a  SECRET_KEY from https://djecrety.ir/ , and put it inside `SECRET_KEY` variable settings.py in backend folder.

 Remember to create an admin account, following this steps: